rcl-ssl/docs/workloads/stand-alone.md

 ## Step 1 : Create the SSL/TLS Certificate

-- Create the SSL/TLS certificate in the RCL Portal by using either the :
+- Create the SSL/TLS certificate in the RCL SSL Portal by using either the :
     - [Stand Alone](../portal/stand-alone.md) option
     - [Stand Alone SAN](../portal/stand-alone-san.md) option